lsst/rtn-051/account-request-and-access.rst

 Follow these steps to logout:

-1. Click your username on the main header bar, then select ``Logout``.
+1. As shown in :numref:`Logout`, click your username on the main header bar, then select ``Logout``.

 .. figure:: /_static/Logout.png
     :name: Logout

     Logging out.

-2. Wait for the confirmation page shown below.
+2. Wait for the confirmation page shown in :numref:`Logout-Success`.

 .. figure:: /_static/Logout-Success.png
     :name: Logout-Success